ixa-ehu/ixa-pipe-tok/README.md

 ============

-ixa-pipe-tok is a multilingual rule-based tokenizer and sentence segmenter. ixa-pipe-tok is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-tok is a multilingual rule-based tokenizer and sentence segmenter. ixa-pipe-tok is part of IXA pipes, a set of multilingual NLP tools developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].

 Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA